 Bio of Meg

-Kate’s daughter Meg studies art in a middle school magnet program.
-For fun, she jumps on a precision jump rope team and reads anything not associated with school work.
+Kate’s daughter Meg is now preparing to study graphic design in college.
+She has performed on a precision jump rope team since third grade, traveling to shows and competitions all over the country.
+She loves to read anything not associated with school work.
 Her favorite things include roller coasters, waterslides, Harry Potter, Junior Mints, pot roast, stuffed animals and tie-dye.
 She doesn’t like history much, but she will consent to dress in colonial clothes and help with living history demonstrations if she gets to be a laundry thief.
 When she “grows up,” she wants to be an artist and live someplace near the ocean where it’s summer all year round.

 Dianne Egrie, Artemis Photo Studio